MosheM2/sessionale-portfolio/README.md

 Emails are sent from `noreply@yourdomain.com` by default (or the address you configure in Sessionale settings).

-**Required:** Create this mailbox in your hosting panel so the server accepts it as a valid sender:
-- **Plesk**: Mail → Mail Accounts → Create
-- **cPanel**: Email Accounts → Create

-### VPS / Deliverability Issues

-If emails land in spam, install **WP Mail SMTP** and route emails through your hosting provider's SMTP server instead of PHP's `mail()` function.
+The "From" address must exist as a valid mailbox on your server.
+If emails land in spam, consider using the **WP Mail SMTP** plugin to route emails through your SMTP server.

 ## Server Requirements

 The import downloads many images.
-You may need to increase these PHP settings:
+Recommended PHP settings:

 | Setting | Recommended |
 |---------|-------------|